g0dEngineer/Cryptosynth/README.md

 ## Part A - 3d Program and Cryptosynth assets setup

+1. Extract this repository's files to a folder somehwhere.

-1. Download and install blender 2.91 (a popular 3d modeling program): https://www.blender.org/download/releases/2-91/
+2. Download and install blender 2.91 (a popular 3d modeling program): https://www.blender.org/download/releases/2-91/

-2. Download and extract the [sample Cryptosynth Blender 3d scene file](https://drive.google.com/file/d/1gYZUaboxTSwhIenVQKDgkirmlvvuUaVS/view?usp=sharing), which contains the 3d Aeon being and scene.
+3. Download and extract the [sample Cryptosynth Blender 3d scene file](https://drive.google.com/file/d/1gYZUaboxTSwhIenVQKDgkirmlvvuUaVS/view?usp=sharing), which contains the 3d Aeon being and scene.

-3. Open Blender3d 2.9, and then from File menu (top left) select open option then navigate to item from (2) above.
+4. Open Blender3d 2.91, and then from File menu (top left) select open option then navigate to item from (2) above.

 You should see a scene with an untextured aeon being.
 Completing Part (B) and (C) below, and then following Instructions automatically gets your Aeon being ready for interaction and use.